This article was updated on May 3, 2023, to reflect the failure of First Republic Bank

 The Panic of 1873

-Like the prior crises, and those that are to come, the Panic of 1873 was greatly impacted by rampant speculation, but this time in railroads.
+Like the prior crises, and those to come, the Panic of 1873 was greatly impacted by rampant speculation, but this time in railroads.
 Germany and the United States were also demonetizing silver at the time, which could have contributed to the excessive inflation and high interest rates being experienced by the United States.
-The U.S. had arguably over expanded after the conclusion of the Civil War, and major fires in Chicago (1871) and Boston (1872) had already strained bank reserves before this crisis, creating a situation that was likely to implode.
+The U.S. had arguably over expanded after the conclusion of the Civil War, and major fires in Chicago (1871) and Boston (1872) had already strained bank reserves before this crisis – creating a situation that was likely to implode.

 In September of 1873, Jay Cooke & Company [JCC] began having issues marketing railway bonds.
 Having invested heavily in railroads, JCC became insolvent.
 On September 18, 1873, they declared bankruptcy.
 This began a string of bank failures that led to the United States’ first great depression.
 This was later dubbed the “Long Depression” after the incidents of 1929 took its original name.
 During this crisis, the New York Stock Exchange suspended trading for the first time in history.
 And again, since there was no FDIC, many Americans lost everything.